Lick's Homeburgers

-Lick's Homeburgers & Ice Cream was a Canadian restaurant chain.
-Only one restaurant continues to use the name Licks (in Parry Sound).
-The company continues to sell frozen food.
-It is owned by Lick's Concepts, Inc., a private company.
+Lick's Homeburgers & Ice Cream was a Canadian restaurant chain, owned by Lick's Concepts, Inc., a private company.
 The first Lick's opened in 1980, operated by Denise Meehan, who then turned the concept into a franchise in 1984.
 At its height in 2012, the chain had 30 locations, all in Ontario.
+Only one restaurant, in Parry Sound, continues to use the name Lick's.
+The company continues to sell frozen food.

 Lick's was formerly known for its hamburgers, nicknamed "homeburgers", which were considered higher quality than those of other fast food chains.
 The chain also had what was described as a "zany in-store experience", with employees singing pop songs, sometimes with modified lyrics, while they cooked burgers and fries.
 Both concepts were abandoned in the 2000s, as the company switched to a more generic brand identity as well as the use of frozen instead of fresh hamburger patties.